jonathannen/cater/README.md

     export default MyTitle;

 The Title component is a contrived example, but there are a number of real applications.
-The simpliest of which is wrappering providers.
+The simplest of which is wrappering providers.
 Each plugin can add a provider that then wrappers the following one.
 An example of this is the [cater-redux/server/provider.js](https://github.com/clashbit/cater/blob/master/packages/cater-redux/server/provider.js).

 This code adds in the Redux Provider and then wrappers it in the parent provider.
 In this way you can stack providers and other components between your application, plugins and the core Cater code.